 Open-End Funds: Teton provides advisory services to the GAMCO Westwood family of funds, consisting of six open-end funds, three of which are managed on a day-to-day basis by Teton, and three of which are sub-advised by Westwood Management Corp., a wholly-owned subsidiary of Westwood Holdings Group, Inc. (NYSE: WHG).
 Teton was the interim advisor to the B.B.
 Micro Cap Growth Fund.
 The assets of this fund were merged into the GAMCO Westwood Mighty MitesSM Fund in March of 2009.
-AUM in open-end Funds were \$537.5 million at December 31, 2009, 19.5% above the \$449.8 million at December 31, 2008.
+At December 31, 2008, we had \$449.8 million of assets under management ("AUM") in open-end funds, 2.1% above the \$440.5 million on December 31, 2007.

-On December 31, 2009, of the AUM in open-end Funds having an overall rating from Morningstar, Inc. ("Morningstar"), 96.5% were ranked "three stars" or better, with 93.4% ranked "five stars" or "four stars" on an overall basis (i.e., derived from a weighted average of the performance figures associated with their three-, five-, and ten-year Morningstar Rating metrics).
-There can be no assurance, however, that these Funds will be able to maintain such ratings or that past performance will be indicative of future results.
+On December 31, 2008, of the AUM in open-end funds having an overall rating from Morningstar, Inc. ("Morningstar"), 98.5% were ranked "three stars" or better, with 82.2% ranked "five stars" or "four stars" on an overall basis (i.e., derived from a weighted average of the performance figures associated with their three-, five-, and ten-year Morningstar Rating metrics).
+There can be no assurance, however, that these funds will be able to maintain such ratings or that past performance will be indicative of future results.

-At December 31, 2009, approximately 17% of our AUM in open-end, equity Funds had been obtained through Gabelli & Company's direct sales relationships.
-Gabelli & Company also sells our open-end Funds through third-party distribution programs, particularly No Transaction Fee ("NTF") Programs, and has developed additional classes of shares for many of our Funds for sale through additional third-party distribution channels on a commission basis.
-At December 31, 2009, Third Party Distribution Programs accounted for approximately 83% of all assets in open-end Funds.
+At December 31, 2008, approximately 19% of our AUM in open-end, equity funds had been obtained through Gabelli & Company's direct sales relationships.
+Gabelli & Company also sells our open-end funds through Third-Party Distribution Programs, particularly No-Transaction Fee ("NTF") Programs, and has developed additional classes of shares for many of our funds for sale through additional third-party distribution channels on a commission basis.
+At December 31, 2008, Third Party Distribution Programs accounted for approximately 81% of all assets in open-end funds.